dewi-ny-je/OrcaSlicer_WIKI/print_settings/quality/quality_settings_precision.md

 >
 > For Klipper printers see the [https://www.klipper3d.org/Config_Reference.html#gcode_arcs](documentation) for setting the resolution of the arcs generated internally.
 >
+> In general, this feature should be used to solve problems and not as a default setting, unless the settings of the printer firmware are carefully checked to ensure a sufficiently high resolution which _exceeds_ the resolution of the original STL.
+>
 > The internal generation of segments from arcs requires higher CPU usage from the printer microcontroller and therefore it might cause slow-downs (and reduced surface quality) on printers using 8-bit microcontrollers.

 ## X-Y Compensation